Creating your own personalized Christmas cards is a thoughtful (and cost-efficient!) way to show the people in your life that you care about them.

 1. Illustrated Christmas Icons

 Illustrated icons are one of the biggest graphic design trends of 2017.
 They’re fun, a bit childish and great for illustrating ideas creatively.
-These illustrated Christmas icons are perfect for adding some flair to your Christmas card design.
+These illustrated Christmas icons are perfect additions that comprise of a cute card design and add some flair to your Christmas cards.

 Check out how an illustrated icon is used in this Christmas card template to add a little extra embellishment: